NASHP Research Analyst – Chronic and Vulnerable Populations

 - Bachelor’s degree in public policy, public health or a related field, or comparable work experience

 - Excellent organizational skills and keen attention to detail

 - Strong analytical skills

 - Ability to balance multiple assignments and competing demands to achieve quality results in a timely manner

-- Experience with state government, either through direct work experience or policy/analytic experience closely tied to state programs is preferred
+- Experience with or knowledge of state government, either through direct work experience or policy/analytic experience closely tied to state programs is preferred

 - Ability to working independently and collaboratively is required